joshday/OnlineStats.jl/docs/Models/SGModel.md

 # Self-tuning Models

-The `SGModelTune` type can be used to automatically learn the optimal tuning parameter for the penalty of an SGModel.
+The `SGModelTune` type can be used to automatically learn the optimal `λ` for the penalty of an SGModel.

 This type is experimental, but very promising.